adstuart/azure-vpn-p2s/misc-win10-ikev2-trafficselectors/README.md

 # Short on time?

-The Windows 10 IKEv2 TS limit has been raised from 25 after the [builds](#build-updates) listed below.
+The Windows 10 IKEv2 Traffic Selector (TS) limit was previously 25.
+This has not been removed in some recent builds.
+Click [here](#build-updates) to short cut to the technical details.

 #  Introduction